fastruby/blog/_posts/2020-05-07-removing-capybara-webkit.md

   end
 ```

-So we not only updated the gem, we also improved the test suite by not doing obscure Javascript calls.
+On top of updating the gem, we improved the test suite by avoiding obscure JavaScript calls.

 # Updating Docker Container